-This major exhibition (24 January–26 April 2020) explores representations of pregnancy through portraits from the past 500 years.
+This major exhibition (now extended until 23 August 2020) explores representations of pregnancy through portraits from the past 500 years.

 Until the twentieth century, many women spent most of their adult years pregnant.
 Despite this, pregnancies are seldom apparent in surviving portraits.
 This exhibition brings together images of women – mainly British – who were depicted at a time when they were pregnant (whether visibly so or not).
 Through paintings, prints, photographs, objects and clothing from the fifteenth century to the present day, discover the different ways in which pregnancy was, or was not, represented; how shifting social attitudes have impacted on depictions of pregnant women; how the possibility of death in childbirth brought additional tension to such representations; and how more recent images, which often reflect increased female agency and empowerment, still remain highly charged.